$567,020Average Value$303Average Price per Sq Ft27Homes For Sale

 Check out the Bowdoin International Music Festival

-One of Brunswick's biggest annual events is the week-long Bowdoin International Music Festival, which has been taking place every summer for more than 50 years.
-Festivalgoers come from all over the world to experience one-of-a-kind music performances and concerts.
-Other celebrations include the Outdoor Arts Festival and the Claws & Country Music Festival.
+One of the biggest annual events in Brunswick is the Bowdoin International Music Festival, which has been taking place every summer for more than 50 years.
+Festivalgoers come from all over the world to experience one-of-a-kind music performances and concerts; the Brunswick community comes together to support the event, which typically takes place over the course of a week.
 Bowdoin College is also home to the Bowdoin College Museum of Art, which is listed on the National Register of Historic Places and features a wide range of unique artwork exhibits.
-Other historic sites of interest include the Joshua L. Chamberlain Museum and the Skolfield-Whittier House.

 Catch the train at Brunswick Maine Street Station